asplake/agendashift-open/resources/oi-sdr.md

 # Outside-in Service Delivery Review (OI-SDR)

+> I was asked in a meetup last night what I would do if I could implement only one thing.
+Five years ago, I might have answered with <i>“Validation”</i>; today, my answer is the OI-SDR.
+It’s a piece of deliberate organisation design, building in the strong organisational expectation that learning will be happening – learning about our customers and learning about ourselves.
+An opportunity for *double loop* learning.
+And to do it justice, you’ll soon be practicing validation anyway!
+> – <cite>Mike Burrows</cite> ([blog.agendashift.com](https://blog.agendashift.com/2020/07/08/2mbm-after-strategy-and-ideation-operation/))

 Agendashift’s Outside-in Service Delivery Review gives a strategic and Lean-Agile twist to the classic operational review meeting.
 Based on experience in the UK government digital space, it was introduced in the 2018 1st edition of *[Agendashift]*, described in chapter 5 of the 2019 book *[Right to Left: The digital leader’s guide to Lean and Agile]* and futher developed in the *Agendashift* 2nd edition due early 2021.
 It is released under a Creative Commons CC-BY-SA license.

 [![OI-SDR slide][oi_sdr.image]][oi-sdr]